hellogaray/boba-best-teas/README.md

 # Boba Best-Teas
 > Introduction to Database's Project: Oregon State University - CS 340<p>
-> A boba tea store order management system and database, built for the web using mainly Python and SQL.
+>  A Boba Tea store back-end management (orders) system working in conjunction with a database, built for the web using mainly Python and SQL.

 ## 💻 Author
 ######  Leonel Garay